Calibration Tools¶

 Individual Query Configuration¶

 Sometimes it is useful to change the calibration settings for each individual query.
-This example shows how to turn the calibration off using .query_update():
+The following example turns the calibration off using query_update():

 query = FuncADLQueryPHYS()